Georgia State Route 72: Route description

-SR 72 begins at an intersection with US 29/SR 8 (Old Monroe Road) in the northeastern part of Athens, on the northern edge of Athens Technical College, in Clarke County.
+SR 72 begins at an intersection with US 29/SR 8 in the northeastern part of Athens, on the northern edge of Athens Technical College, in Clarke County.
 It travels to the northeast, crossing into Madison County and passes through the towns of Hull and Colbert, and meets the western terminus of SR 172, just northeast of Colbert.
 Just before entering and bypassing Comer, the route crosses over the South Fork Broad River.
 While bypassing the town, it intersects the eastern terminus of SR 22 and the southern terminus of SR 98.
 SR 72 departs Comer, passing northeast of Watson Mill Bridge State Park, before bypassing Carlton.
 It heads northeast, crossing over the Broad River into Elbert County.
 It continues northeast toward Elberton.
 Just before entering town, it begins a concurrency with SR 17 (Bowman Highway).
 In town, it intersects SR 77 (Oliver Street).
 On the southeastern edge of town, SR 17 splits off to the southeast onto Elbert Street, while SR 72 heads east-southeast.
 It passes through rural areas of the county, and intersects the northern terminus of SR 79 (Lincolnton Highway) right before crossing the South Carolina border.
 At the South Carolina line, it crosses over Richard B. Russell Lake.
 There, the roadway continues to the northwest, toward Calhoun Falls, as South Carolina Highway 72.

 The entire length of SR 72 is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.